(CNN)Here's a look at Islamic State in Iraq and Syria (ISIS).

 March 4, 2015 - ISIS releases images of a man being thrown off a building in Raqqa, Syria.
 This is one in at least half a dozen cases in which ISIS has killed a man for allegedly being homosexual.

-April 8, 2015 - According to Iraqi Kurdistan officials, ISIS releases more than 200 Yazidi women, children, as well as the ill or elderly.
+April 8, 2015 - According to Iraqi Kurdistan officials, ISIS releases more than 200 Yazidi women and children, as well as the ill or elderly.

 April 19, 2015 - The terror network's media arm releases a video of ISIS operatives beheading two groups of prisoners, including 30 Ethiopian citizens, at different locations in Libya.